-A solution she could put in place relatively quickly is trade finance.
+A solution she could put in place relatively quickly is trade finance (see page 21).
 This would fund up-front her purchases that could take 30 days to arrive from China, meaning her cash flow can be better managed between placing an order and receiving customer payments.

-Kim could also look at introducing invoice finance for her outstanding invoices, which would fund her business beyond just stock purchase.
+Kim could also look at introducing invoice finance (see page 20) for her outstanding invoices, which would fund her business beyond just stock purchase.